vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/layout.md

 Available keywords are:

 - `readme`: `README.md` or `readme.md` first
-- `order`: possitive order first with its value ascendingly, negative order last with its value descendingly
+- `order`: positive order first with its value ascendingly, negative order last with its value descendingly
 - `date`: sort by date ascendingly
 - `date-desc`: sort by date descendingly
 - `title`: alphabetically sort by title